 - Good Read and Kindle are just two of the many great apps for senior bookworms.

-- Lastly, Facebook provides seniors a way to stay in contact with family and friends on a daily basis.
+- Lastly, Facebook provides seniors with a way to stay in contact with family and friends daily.

-With the vast array of websites, functions, and applications available for smart devices, seniors can face their golden years with more confidence.
+With the vast array of websites, functions, and applications available for smart devices, seniors can face their golden years more confidently.